ansible/ansible-container/README.md

 run, you will have flattened, tagged images in your local Docker engine.

-2. `ansible-container run` - This will orchestrate running your images as described in your `container.yml` file, using the Ansible-Container-built images instead of the base images.
+2. `ansible-container run` - This will orchestrate running your images as described in your `container.yml` file, using the Ansible Container-built images instead of the base images.

-3. `ansible-container push` - This will push your Ansible-Container-built images to a registry of your choice.
+3. `ansible-container push` - This will push your Ansible Container-built images to a registry of your choice.

 When you're ready to deploy to the cloud:

-4. `ansible-container shipit` - This will read your docker-container.yml file and create an Ansible role for deploying your project to [OpenShift](https://www.openshift.org/).
+4. `ansible-container shipit` - This will read your container.yml file and create an Ansible role for deploying your project to [OpenShift](https://www.openshift.org/).
 Additional cloud providers are under development, including: Google Container Engine and Amazon EC2 Container Service.